kubernetes/enhancements/keps/sig-scheduling/5465-improve-resourcequota-with-schedulegated-pods/README.md

     conditions:
       - type: PodScheduled
         status: "False"
-        reason: Unschedulable
+        reason: ResourceQuotaValidated
-        message: '0/1 nodes are available: deferred quota validation failure, quota exceeded: p1, requested: cpu=1, used: cpu=2, limited: cpu=2. preemption: 0/1 nodes are
+        message: '0/1 nodes are available: quota exceeded: p1, requested: cpu=1, used: cpu=2, limited: cpu=2. preemption: 0/1 nodes are
           available: 1 Preemption is not helpful for scheduling.'
   ```

 * Since the plugin relies on the `SchedulingGated` condition to identify eligible pods, we must avoid losing track of pods that fail deferred validation.
 To that end:

-  * A new `PodScheduled` condition reason will be introduced: `DeferredQuotaValidationFailed`.
+  * A new `PodScheduled` condition reason will be introduced: `ResourceQuotaValidated`.
-  * Pods failing deferred quota checks will retain `status: "False"` for `PodScheduled` but with the updated reason `DeferredQuotaValidationFailed`.
+  * Pods failing deferred quota checks will retain `status: "False"` for `PodScheduled` but with the updated reason `ResourceQuotaValidated`.

 * Upon successful scheduling, the pod’s `PodScheduled` condition is updated to reflect success: